0x531fm4d3/knowledge-base-vault/README.md

 1. Download [Obsidian](https://obsidian.md/download).
 2. After running the client for the first time, choose "Open folder as vault".
+3. choose the folder "Knowledge Base" and and you're good to go.
-3. Some hotkeys (feel free to change/add):
+4. Some hotkeys (feel free to change/add):
     - ```CTRL + Q```-> create a new note based on the Vault's templates.
     - ``` ALT + up/down``` -> move selected row/s up or down.
     - ```CTRL + Page down``` -> go to next tab.